Guides

 December 31

 If you have kids (or you can’t stay awake past 10pm) then the family-friendly celebration on December 31 at Dublin Castle is just the ticket – it has all the fun of the New Year's Eve midnight countdown, but with an earlier finishing time.
-Midnight Moment – Matinee kicks off at 4pm with music from Moncrieff, Lea Hart and Lucy Gaffney, before a spectacular visual and musical display leads into the countdown to “midnight.”
+Midnight Moment – Matinee kicks off at 4pm with music from Aby Coulibaly, Kabin Crew and Lisdoonvarna Crew, and Saibh Skelly, before a spectacular visual and musical display leads into the countdown to “midnight.”
 It’s the ideal compromise – you get to ring in the New Year but leave soon after the event wraps up at 7pm, ready for an early bedtime.
-Tickets start at €7.90 (€22.90 for families).
+Tickets start at €12.90 (€7.90 for kids).

 Media captionBring the kids to the Midnight Moment Matinee.

-When it’s time to see in the New Year for real, your masters of ceremony will be Kildare rockers Picture This, who'll be making the crowd feel good from 8pm alongside Moncrieff and Lea Hart, who are sticking around from the afternoon show.
+When it’s time to see in the New Year for real, your masters of ceremony will be Cork-born singer-songwriter Cian Ducrot, who'll be making the crowd feel good from 8pm alongside afternoon performers Aby Coulibaly, Kabin Crew and Lisdoonvarna Crew, and Saibh Skelly.
 As midnight strikes, the skies above will light up with a pyrotechnics show.
-Tickets for the gig are €49.90.
+Tickets for the gig are €49.90, but early birds can get them for €39.90.

 Media captionCountdown to midnight at Dublin's New Year's Festival.